dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

+## Custom Querries
-Implementing Queries will allow you to better Search, Filer, Sort and Update your data.
+Implementing  Custom Queries will allow you to better Search, Filer, Sort and Update your data.
 To do that, you will have to [learn more about the Dataloop Query Language (DQL) our proprietary Query Language](https://dataloop.ai/docs/api-dql).

-Below, you can find a Query we created for you, to search your dataset for all a specific annotation - in ths case "Bear".
+Below, you can find some Queries we created for you, to search your Dataset for all a specific Annotation - in ths case "Bear".
 Just copy and paste it in the ```/datasets/{id}/query```.
 You should have the Dataset ```ID``` available from the API call we did above.
-Of course, you need to have at least an Annotated Item in your Dataset for this complete example to work.
-To search for that specific Annotation.
+Of course, you need to have at least an Annotated Item with the annotation "Bear" in your Dataset for this complete example to work.
+To search for a specific Annotation you have, you can change the "Bear" string with the Annotation your Item in your Dataset.
 You would do the following:

 ```
 copy{